 Man charging electric car

-The Vattenfall InCharge network is making an impact on e-mobility across Northern Europe.
+The Vattenfall InCharge network is making an impact on e-mobility across North-Western Europe.
 In the Netherlands, we operate one of the largest public electric vehicle charging point networks.
 In Sweden and Germany, together with partners, we keep building public and semi-public charging stations.

 Man charging his electric car

-As the demand for e-mobility gathers pace, we need to make it even easier to make the switch to fossil free transport.
+As the demand for e-mobility gathers pace, we need to make it even easier to make the switch to fossil free transportation.
 At Vattenfall, we are working on many projects that will lead the way forward and solve some of the challenges that we face today when it comes to making the switch.

 Electrified fleets on the road towards fossil freedom